 Ideally, the IPv6 routing network should be behaving in a very similar manner to the IPv4 environment.
-It is a smaller network, but as the overlay IPv6 tunnels are phased out, the underlying connectivity for IPv6 should be essentially similar in terms of the connectivity of IPv4 (it would be unusual to see two networks where one provided transit services to the other in IPv4, yet the opposite arrangement is used for IPv6).
+It is a smaller network, but the underlying connectivity for IPv6 should be essentially similar in terms of the connectivity of IPv4 (it would be unusual to see two networks where one provided transit services to the other in IPv4, yet the opposite arrangement is used for IPv6).
 So, given that the underlying topology should have strong elements of similarity across the two protocols, we should see the BGP stability profile of IPv6 appear to be much the same as IPv4.

 However, this is not the case.
-Figure 7 shows the profile of IPv6 updates since 2011.
+Figure 7 shows the profile of IPv6 updates since 2009.
 The IPv6 BGP network appears to be far "noisier" as compared to the IPv4 network.
 The number of withdrawals and updates appear to follow the total size of the IPv6 FIB table.
 This shows some pathological instability in parts of the IPv6 network which may be due to some form of BGP route oscillation that fails to converge.